easytarget/MQ-Pro-IO/README.md

 sudo umount /mnt

 Insert card to MQ Pro and BOOT
+- serial adapter useful to follow progress
+- hdmi console after several minutes, appears to freeze but recovers when prompt reached
-- should come up on network
+- should come up on network if wifi configured or using a usb ethernet adapter
-- ssh as ubuntu:ubuntu and follow instructions to change password
+- login on console or via ssh as ubuntu:ubuntu and follow instructions to change password

 swap to mqpro dtb: